-She acknowledges that it is hard to take time out from everyday commitment but emphasizes that it is doable.
+She acknowledges that taking time out from everyday commitments is hard but emphasizes that it is doable.
 She said,

-“However, becoming an adult brings a lot of commitments into your life, such as job, family, pets, etc., these can sometimes hold people back from a holiday, but at the end I believe you just have to plan it right and can make it happen.
-Therefore I’m also sharing some planning tricks & travel tips on the blog that can help solving some of the most common issues.”
+“However, becoming an adult brings a lot of commitments into your life, such as job, family, pets, etc.; these can sometimes hold people back from a holiday, but in the end, I believe you just have to plan it right and can make it happen.
+Therefore I’m also sharing some planning tricks & travel tips on the blog that can help solve some of the most common issues.”

 2. A Broken Bag Pack

 This travel blog is perfect for budget travelers.
 Melissa has been to Australia, South East Asia, and Europe.
-English is not her mother language but she is managing great.
-Not to mention she is a digital nomad which means she freelances and provide digital services to other businesses.
-She has helped many smaller Instagram and other social media accounts grow.
+English is not her mother language, but she is managing great.
+Not to mention she is a digital nomad, which means she freelances and provides digital services to other businesses.
+She has helped much smaller Instagram, and other social media accounts grow.
 She can teach you how to make it happen.

-Melissa is a French Canadian chick with a warm heart and great sense of humor she has been travelling since June 2014.
-She started her journey with only 2000 Canadian Dollars and somehow has still managed to travel till now.
-She has hitchhiked, travelled super cheap and has taken some luxuries tours.
-So yeah, she has done it all, thus she can give you the best travel advice.
-She has some excellent travelling tips and blogs to help you plan your next trip.
+Melissa is a French Canadian chick with a warm heart and a great sense of humor; she has been traveling since June 2014.
+She started her journey with only 2000 Canadian Dollars and has still managed to travel till now.
+She has hitchhiked, traveled super cheap, and taken some luxurious tours.
+So yeah, she has done it all; thus, she can give you the best travel advice.
+She has excellent traveling tips and blogs to help you plan your next trip.

 3. My Life’s a Movie

-Alyssa has explored 85+ Countries, and have visited all 7 Continents, 7 World Wonders, and 7 Wonders of Nature.
+Alyssa has explored 85+ Countries and has visited all 7 Continents, 7 World Wonders, and 7 Wonders of Nature.
 Her adventures of mountain hiking and deep water diving turn me green with envy.
-This blog is a true source for travel inspirations with more travel destinations than you can imagine.
+This blog is a true source of travel inspiration with more destinations than you can imagine.

 4. Dan Flying Solo

-Dan shared on his blog site that he has obsessed with traveling ever since he was a kid and prefers to travel solo because it makes connecting with locals and exploring much more convenient.
+Dan shared on his blog that he has been obsessed with traveling since he was a kid.
+He preferred to travel solo because it makes connecting with locals and exploring much more convenient.

 5. The Blog Abroad

-Gloria says “Never leaving your home country is like swimming in a pool, while traveling abroad is like swimming in an ocean.”
-She is persuasive towards travelling and has been a solo travelers from her college years when she started travel blogging for campus blogs and he own.
-Her creative content is entertaining, informative and helpful for aspiring travelers.
+Gloria says, “Never leaving your home country is like swimming in a pool, while traveling abroad is like swimming in an ocean.”
+She is persuasive towards traveling and has been a solo traveler since college when she started travel blogging for campus blogs he owns.
+Her creative content is entertaining, informative, and helpful for aspiring travelers.
 Her content reflects a great sense of humor.
-She talks about 10$/day budget trips.
+She talks about 10/day budget trips.

 6. Nomadic Matt

-This is also a he site dedicated to budget traveling.
-The blog has great travel advice and resources and best part is it does not have any sponsored content or paid trips attached which means the travel advices are genuine.
+This is also a site dedicated to budget traveling.
+The blog has great travel advice and resources, and the best part is it does not have any sponsored content or paid trips attached, which means the travel advice is genuine.
 He is also offering a Free Travel Hacking eBook on his blog.

-This fella from Boston didn’t start traveling until he was 23, but after that he never stopped.
+This fella from Boston didn’t start traveling until he was 23, but after that, he never stopped.
 In 2004 his trip to Costa Rica changed his life.
-He is author of best seller How to Travel the World on $50 a Day, which is an amazing resource for anyone planning to travel the world.
+He is the author of the best seller How to Travel the World on $50 a Day, an amazing resource for anyone traveling the world.

 7. Adventure Traveler

 Stephanie Griggs travels with her husband and friends.
-She believes that life is way too short and you must put yourself out there and enjoy life.
-She tries to help by sharing the resources and books which have helped her in her researches.
+She believes life is way too short, and you must put yourself out there and enjoy life.
+She tries to help by sharing the resources and books that have helped her research.

 8. Travel Pockets

 Candy and Crystal are sisters who spent their childhood and early adult life in Japan.
-They moved to United States, since they have travelled.
+They moved to the United States they traveled.
 What I love most about them is they travel in style.
 Their outfits are so chic.

 9. Dose of Life

-This couple mostly blogs about travel destinations in and around Bangkok they also have a couple of blogs about their visit to Pakistan.
-The blog also share some important gadget travelers you need to have as a frequent traveler and a lot more food and lifestyle related tips.
+This couple mostly blogs about travel destinations in and around Bangkok; they also have a couple of blogs about their visit to Pakistan.
+The blog also shares some important gadgets travelers need as frequent travelers and many more food and lifestyle-related tips.

 Shayan&Kanika are a married couple living in Thailand.
-What I love most about them is that Shayan is a Pakistani and Kanika is from India and despite their clashing yet similar background, love triumphed all.
+What I love most about them is that Shayan is Pakistani, and Kanika is from India.
+Despite their clashing yet similar background, love triumphed over all.

 10. Two Tickets To

-This travelling couple has been to Scotland, Balkans and Germany.
-They have blogged about Bulgaria, Bosnia, Macedonia, Kosovo and much more.
-The blogs are written more in a fashion of a travel diary so the reader gets to experience EVERYTHING!
+This traveling couple has been to Scotland, the Balkans, and Germany.
+They have blogged about Bulgaria, Bosnia, Macedonia, Kosovo, and much more.
+The blogs are written more in a fashion of a travel diary, so the reader gets to experience EVERYTHING!

-Matt and Lucy are British and fresh graduate.
-They travel together while Matt supplements with a great sense of humor, Lucy likes to document each and everything in her travel diary.
+Matt and Lucy are British and fresh graduates.
+They travel together while Matt supplements them with a great sense of humor.
+Lucy likes to document everything in her travel diary.

 11. Things We’ve Seen

-Anja is British and Henry is German but both share a mutual interest in all things out doors and love traveling.
-Henry has worked in catering and later shift to IT business.
+Anja is British, and Henry is German, but both share a mutual interest in the outdoors and love traveling.
+Henry worked in catering and later shifted to the IT business.
 Anja has studied Political Science and English.
 She has worked in the corporate communications department of a local energy supplier.

 12. Road Unraveled

-It safe to say that this couple has been around the world all the seven continents.
-Alaska, morocco, Iceland, Antarctica, Israel, Peru there is a long list of travel destinations on their website provided alphabetically.
-Their life looks like one big holiday and it’s hard to believe these two have real jobs, but they do!
+It is safe to say that this couple has been worldwide on all seven continents.
+Alaska, morocco, Iceland, Antarctica, Israel, and Peru; there is a long list of travel destinations on their website provided alphabetically.
+Their life looks like one big holiday, and it’s hard to believe these two have real jobs, but they do!

 13. Travels everywhere

 David is an Australian guy with a heartwarming smile and mesmerizing photography skills.
-He is addicted to travelling as evident by the fact that he quit his job in Australian Public Service to travel around the globe.
-His addiction is routed in his early childhood as he had traveled 20 countries by the age of 12.
-So far he has traveled 59 countries.
+He is addicted to traveling, as evidenced by his quitting his job in Australian Public Service to travel around the globe.
+His addiction was routed in his early childhood as he had traveled to 20 countries by age 12.
+So far, he has traveled to 59 countries.

 14. Travel Lexx

-With a dream to travel the world with one adventure at a time this traveler has so far explored Africa, Asia, Europe and North America.
-This blog is a promise for practical advice, informational blogs and motivational photography.
-I will definitely recommend this blog for advice on budget traveling.
+With a dream to travel the world one adventure at a time, this traveler has explored Africa, Asia, Europe, and North America.
+This blog is a promise for practical advice, informational blogs, and motivational photography.
+I will recommend this blog for advice on budget traveling.

-Alexei is passionate about both travelling and writing, thus travel blogging is a perfect choice for him and is working out fine for him so far.
+Alexei is passionate about traveling and writing; thus,, travel blogging is a perfect choice for him and is working out fine for him.
 This British boy is obsessed with scaling mountain peaks, hiking, and bicycling.

 15. Families Can Travel

-This travel blog will rip off all your excuses that since you are a family guy and a parent you cannot travel.
+This travel blog will rip off all your excuses that since you are a family guy and a parent, you cannot travel.
 A family with two adorable little travelers.
-No they are not supper rich.
-They travel in budget and will teach you how it is done.
-They have traveled to England, Wales, Thailand and Croatia.
+No, they are not supper rich.
+They travel on a budget and will teach you how it is done.
+They have traveled to England, Wales, Thailand, and Croatia.

 Gemma believes that traveling with kids does not have to be costly and hard.
-The key lies in good research and thus she research every minute detail before planning out a trip.
-Gemma along with her easy going husband and animated girls aged 6 and two enjoy family adventures whenever they can.
+The key lies in good research; thus, she researches every minute detail before planning a trip.
+Gemma, along with her easy-going husband and animated girls aged 6 and two, enjoy family adventures whenever they can.

 16. Dave’s Travel Corner

 This travel blog is probably one of the oldest in blog history online.
-It has an online experience of more than 22 years with more than 600 contributors on his website and largest social media following.
-With 406k followers solely on twitter he is probably one of the biggest travel industry influencer.
+It has an online experience of more than 22 years, with more than 600 contributors on its website and the largest social media following.
+With 406k followers solely on Twitter, he is probably one of the biggest travel industry influencers.
 I am mentioning him in the middle of this blog to offer a fair chance to other travel bloggers who are relatively new.

-A blog by a newly engaged couple who is on a mission to travel the most memorable trip and plan a wedding alongside.
+This a blog by a newly engaged couple on a mission to travel the most memorable trip and plan a wedding.
 Their love and excitement show through the blog.
-Frankly, I just love all of them for being so original and just having fun with each other.
+Frankly, I love all of them for being so original and having fun with each other.
 No cheesy photography of lovebirds or cliché couple things.